abhijith/rule-engine/design.md

 	* For example, ad1 has 8/10 and ad2 has 9/10. ad2 is selected

 * Allow looking up type by other attributes apart from label.
 Rule should be able to express this by using annotations.

+#### Further improvements and design choices

+* Rule engine operates on type labels implicitly to keep the core idea simple.
+The engine could support a mapping of attributes instead, if need be.
+This would require each type to support a much more feature-ful search interfaces.

+* Rule engine supports operators on type instances.
+In other words, dispatches are done at an object level.
+Could also support operators at a class level.
+Consequently, the dispatch engine would change to support operators which are built as class methods.

+* No policies (user preference over channel categories) are hard coded.
+  Instead, conjunctions and disjunctions are used to combine expressions.

+* Most operations are like find, count have a complexity of O(1) but find_by has a complexity of O(n).
+Could be optimized by adding a secondary data structure (or index)

+* Custom types like collection and lazy resultsets could be modelled instead of Array to represent collections.

+* Table modelling could have used a custom type instead of a Hash with counter and coll

+* Directory structure is relatively flat and not segregated into models, lib, app, etc and to keep load paths to a minimum.

+* Basic logging exists and could be extended to support environment (dev, test, staging) based logging, separate files, triggering log levels through signals etc.

+* Limit type is polymorphic and stores type information in the table, instead of creating new types like CountryLimit, ChannelLimit, etc.